* This is the Consumer Version. *

 From about age 30, the density of bones begins to diminish in men and women.
 This loss of bone density accelerates in women after menopause.
 As a result, bones become more fragile and are more likely to break (see Osteoporosis), especially in old age.

 As people age, their joints are affected by changes in cartilage and in connective tissue.
-The cartilage inside a joint becomes thinner, and components of the cartilage (the proteoglycans) become altered, which may make the joint less resilient and more susceptible to damage.
+The cartilage inside a joint becomes thinner, and components of the cartilage (the proteoglycans—substances that help provide the cartilage's resilience) become altered, which may make the joint less resilient and more susceptible to damage.
 Thus, in some people, the surfaces of the joint do not slide as well over each other as they used to.
-This process may lead to osteoarthritis (see Joint Disorders: Osteoarthritis (OA)).
+This process may lead to osteoarthritis (see Osteoarthritis (OA)).
 Additionally, joints become stiffer because the connective tissue within ligaments and tendons becomes more rigid and brittle.
 This change also limits the range of motion of joints.